 The Quarter System

 The quarter system is a unique part of the traditional Chicago education.
 It allows students to take fewer courses each quarter than a semester system, but more courses over their entire legal education.
-Students also get the advantage of easing into the final exam process—because most classes meet for two quarters, 1Ls only have two exams at the end of both Fall and Winter quarters.
+Students also get the advantage of easing into the final exam process.
+Because most classes meet for two quarters, 1Ls only have two exams at the end of both Fall and Winter quarters.
 Many students find that this makes the adjustment to law school life a great deal easier.
-Finally the quarter system allows each 1L to take electives such as Public International Law, Health Law, Economic Analysis of Law, and Copyright in the Spring Quarter.
-Students choose from a list of seven to nine 1L-appropriate courses, many of which provide good foundations for both upper-level course work and summer jobs.
+Finally the quarter system allows each 1L to take electives such as Public International Law, Health Law, Economic Analysis of Law, and Copyright Law (to name a few) in the Spring Quarter.
+Students choose from a list of seven to nine 1L-appropriate courses, many of which provide good foundations for both upper-level coursework and summer jobs.